stuartpb/petlogs/petlog-stukilla.md

 installed pip and did `pip install esptool --user`, which created and uses `~/.local`, and makes sense, so I'm redoing the `./npm-global` stuff I set up the other day to use `~/.local` instead

+## 2017-12-09

+omfg closing the lid WAKES THE SYSTEM FROM SUSPEND #fixme

+I think I'm going to change the default LXDE wallpaper

 ## 2017-12-27

 I want to try OctoPrint with my new Qidi Tech I 3D printer, and don't feel like messing with my RPi right now, so I'm using this instead